krishnakanthb13/amplenote-plugins/taskmanagerpro/Task Manager Pro.md

 - September 15th, 2024: Added the Trend Feature, Tested, Documentation, all the add-on tasks.

+- October 14th, 2024: The readme content is collapsed in the report by default.
+Moved all the options to `appOptions` which can be called using `ctrl + o / cmd + o` .
+Except `Note!` option still accessible from `noteOptions` `(•••)`.
+Report Header title level change.
+Selection name update - Expanded.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>